 When threats are just a click away

-DLP measures focus on data classification as a means to protect data resource-efficiently with certain types of data and applications receiving more scrutiny than others.
-According to ‘The State of Email Security 2020’2 by Mimecast, email communication is the highest risk factor for data loss in companies.
-Phishing techniques, for example, only require a click by the unsuspecting recipient to launch an attack to the user device that is subsequently replicated network-wide to create a full-fledged botnet attack capable of corrupting or destroying stored data.
-DLP classification categorizes data in many ways – by type of applications (such as email, video, file transfer, cloud access), source, access control, current state of data, etc. Each classification is accorded its own DLP rules and policies based on the identified risks and vulnerabilities.
+Data loss prevention measures focus on data classification as a means to protect data resource-efficiently with certain types of data and applications receiving more scrutiny than others.
+According to the Ebook ‘The State of Email Security’2 by Mimecast, email communication is the highest risk factor for data loss in companies.
+Phishing techniques, for example, only require a click by the unsuspecting recipient to launch an attack on the user device that is subsequently replicated network-wide to create a full-fledged botnet attack capable of corrupting or destroying stored data.
+DLP classification categorizes data in many ways – by type of applications (such as email, video, file transfer, cloud access), source, access control, the current state of data, etc. Each classification is accorded its own DLP rules and policies based on the identified risks and vulnerabilities.

 Email communication calls for security measures aimed at data in transit, i.e. data that is crossing the corporate network gateways towards external domains.
 A firewall that is able to read the email content and identify any malicious elements or suspicious patterns based on regular expressions will be able to block suspicious traffic and alert the system administrator (SA).
 Data in transit can also be protected using encryption or encrypted connections such as SSL, HTTPS and FTPS.
 While data in transit is typically more at risk of interception and attacks, data in storage, data in use, and data at the endpoints is also susceptible to attacks as these attacks often go unnoticed for a long time.
 Encryption, for example, can also be deployed for sensitive data in storage such as intellectual property or personally identifiable information (PII) in medical, financial or other personal records.

 DLP essentially means filtering data across the entire corporate network 24/7.
-To effect this kind of large-scope filtering, technologies such as Deep Packet Inspection (DPI) are required.
-DPI software, such as R&S®PACE 2, is able to identify not just the application types and application attributes, it also helps to detect traffic anomalies to reveal possible cyber-attacks, all in real-time.
+To effect this kind of large-scope filtering, technologies such as deep packet inspection (DPI) are required.
+Advanced DPI software, such as R&S®PACE 2 by ipoque, is able to identify not just the application types and application attributes, but it also helps to detect traffic anomalies to reveal possible cyber-attacks, all in real-time.